NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 So far, time-sharing of connector sockets is only done by NIHON KOHDEN and not repeated by any other leading manufacturers of patient monitors for obvious reasons.

-It is foremost important to know the cost is very high to share connector sockets.
+It is foremost important to know the overall cost is very high to share connector sockets.

 Overview

 The digital code is stored in an EEPROM chip mounted on a small flexible PC board electrically wired to the pins of the cable plug.
 The hexadecimal code in the EEPROM is inserted at the factory and not allowed to change after production.
+It is actually not difficult to make the Smart Cables but they are being priced highly by the manufacturer; only the common IBP cable can be sourced from China suppliers at a reasonable price.

-A code stored in the plug of the measurement cable gives switching instruction to an engaged MULTI socket
+A code is stored in the plug of the measurement cable gives switching instruction to an engaged MULTI socket

 Principle of Operation

-Temperature hardware is not an issue since each MULTI socket can take two channels of Temperature measurements
+Each MULTI-parameter socket can take two channels of Temperature measurements

 A yellow shared-use MULTI socket is a high-cost serial port when it does not select any hardware